sspowers/true-woba/README.md

-Second, we discuss in detail the relationship between regression to the mean and its extension to shrinkage regression estimators pioneered by
+Second, we discuss in detail the relationship between regression to the mean and its extension to shrinkage regression estimators pioneered by Judge et al. (2015).
-\citet{Judge15}.
 In particular, we relate the penalty parameter in regularized regression to the population variance parameter in regression to the mean to explore conceptually the fundamental difference between how much shrinkage is applied in each estimator.

 Third, we make a novel comparison between regularized linear regression and random effects linear models.
 This comparison leads to a discussion of the